 Mindset by Carol S. Dweck.
 Photo: courtesy of Tomas L. (www.tomaslau.com)

 We’ve all been told “You are what you eat” at least once in our lifetime.
-Maybe it was one of your parents, who worried about the amount of empty chip bags that had accumulated in the trash can lately, or your coach-potato buddy who had just recently decided to take up dieting and all of a sudden was giving food-advice left and right as if he was the Dr. Phil of health and exercise.
+Maybe it was one of your parents, who worried about the amount of empty chip bags that had accumulated in the trash can lately, or your couch-potato buddy who had just recently decided to take up dieting and all of a sudden was giving food-advice left and right as if he was the Dr. Phil of health and exercise.

 Regardless, the majority of experts within in the medical community agree that you most certainly do become what you eat, and most people accept this for a fact.
 However, there is one other thing that is perhaps just as, if not more, important as having a well-balanced diet, that isn’t as widely known as the common saying goes.